EliaPiccoli/MCPS-Project/README.md

-# House temperature monitoring system and smart ventilation
+# House temperature monitoring system & smart air distribution

 ## Project for the Mobile and Cyber-Physical Systems course @ University of Pisa

----

 ## Description
 The project aim to develop a system to monitor the temperature of the rooms inside the house.
 This is obtained by sensors that collects data and send them using *MQTT*.
 The server reads the data and store it in a local database in order to be accessed by the main application.